aos/wgdash/README.md

       - to create/update `server_config.json`, this stores all public/private keys
         for clients and should only be root permissions.
       - to activate wireguard via `systemctl start wg-quick@wg0`
-4. This opens the dashboard at `localhost:3100`.
+4. The dashboard can now be opened at `localhost:3100` in the browser.
 You can add/remove peers here.
+If a Virtual IP is not assigned, it will auto-increment based on the server Virtual IP and CIDR.
 5. Download or use the QR button to grab the generated configuration files.
    Place them on your peers.
 6. Test the connection from the peer first!